China to encourage banks to help fund rural pollution fight: official

-SHANGHAI China will encourage banks to play a bigger role in providing the financing required to tackle mounting environmental problems in rural regions, a government official said on Friday.
+SHANGHAI (Reuters) - China will encourage banks to play a bigger role in providing the financing required to tackle mounting environmental problems in rural regions, a government official said on Friday.

 The Ministry of Environmental Protection (MEP) has admitted that the countryside has been a "weak link" in the country's "war on pollution", which has mainly focused on cutting hazardous smog in industrialized regions like Hebei.